barsketis/next-forge-supabase/packages/supabase-auth/README.md

   }

   try {
-    // This updates the auth session cookie await updateSession(request);
+    // This updates the auth session cookie - THE MOST CRITICAL PART OF SSR AUTH
+    // It checks if the access token is expired and refreshes it if needed await updateSession(request);

     // For protected routes, check if user is authenticated